 The lateral circle is used as a bottom to indicate a lateral release, as in the unvoiced lateral affricate tl (from Navajo and Tlingit), the voiced lateral affricate dlz (from Oowekyala) and the lateral flap (from Japanese).

-That's 47 additional letters.
+That's 47 additional letters, for a total of 102.
 Here's what you've seen so far (with transcriptions in IPA):

 |< Consonants||More Voices >|